Why Is Urban Agriculture Important? Discover the Benefits

 Cost Savings on Food

 Growing food locally can reduce costs for consumers.
 Without the need for long-distance transportation and storage, the prices of fresh produce can be more affordable.
-Usually especially advantageous for low-income families.
+Usually, it is especially advantageous for low-income families.

 Social Benefits